richorama/richorama.github.io/_posts/2015-11-19-syncing-data-with-sql-server.md

 layout:     post
 title:      Syncing data with SQL Server
 date:       2015-11-19 09:00:00
 summary:    When building occasionally connected apps, we frequently want to synchronize data between client and server.
 It's common to build REST APIs to retrieve records from a database that have changed since we last connected.
 ---

 When building occasionally connected apps, we frequently want to synchronize data between client and server.
 It's common to build REST APIs to retrieve records from a database that have changed since we last connected.

-All to often I've seen dates as way of keeping track of a point in time since changes occurred.
+All too often I've seen dates as way of keeping track of a point in time since changes occurred.
 I think this is a bad idea (as Einstein taught us, time is [not reliable](http://www.space.com/17661-theory-general-relativity.html)).

 This post shows how you can use the timestamp variable in a SQL Server database instead.